‘Playboy’ Beauty Sarah Harris Shows Off Rock Hard Abs In Tight Little Bikini

 Although Sarah has some seriously coveted curves, the Playboy bombshell hasn’t always been in love with her looks.
 Previously, Harris opened up about having an unhealthy relationship with food, which eventually led to an eating disorder.

 “I was insecure and so paranoid about even sniffing a carb.
 I genuinely thought I was fat, I looked in the mirror and hated what I saw.
-If I ate even half a chocolate bar I would run to the bathroom and force myself to be sick,” Sarah admitted to her followers online, per The Daily Mail.
+If I ate even half a chocolate bar I would run to the bathroom and force myself to be sick,” Sarah admitted to her followers online, per the Daily Mail.

 Meanwhile, fans looking to see more Sarah’s flawless figure, as well as her travels, can following the stunning model on her social media account, which she updates very frequently for her followers.